 7. Aged 36, he won the United States Boxing Organizations' light-heavyweight championship at their sixth Baltimore Boxing Renaissance event in November 2016 at the DuBurns Arena against a previously undefeated Aaron Quattrocchi (10-0-1) by KO.
 It was his second professional title having won the Maryland State cruiserweight belt in his previous fight six-months prior.

 8. 72-year-old Vernon Mason is Reeves' trainer at the Honeycomb Boxing Gym, who was a professional fighter himself between 1967- 1976, finishing with a record of 22-8-4.
-He, too, came to the UK to fight when he opposed Bethnal Green's most famous boxer John H Stracey in 1974 and was KO'd in the fourth-round.
+He too came to the UK to fight when he opposed Bethnal Green's most famous boxer John H Stracey in 1974 and was KO'd in the fourth-round, ironically in the very same venue at the Royal Albert Hall.
 He took an interest in Reeves when he witnessed him knocking out a professional boxer in a sparring session in 2010.
 "He reminded me of me.
 I saw the devious mind," Mason said.

 10. He has since bounced back with two straight wins against Devin Butcher (6-2) in September 2018 and Lanell Bellows (18-3-2) in January this year at the MGM Grand in Las Vegas on a Mayweather Promotions show.
 He comes to the UK with a record of 17 wins from 22 bouts, racking up 113 rounds so far in his six-year pro career.